 I prefer my turkey with butter, salt, and pepper.
-I’ve spiced it up many times, but ultimately keep it simple.
+I’ve spiced it up many times, but ultimately I keep it simple.
 When I spice it up I add some garlic powder, onion powder, poultry seasoning, and rosemary to the bird.
+You can use avocado oil/olive oil and any seasonings you’d like.

-I’ve eaten lots of turkey over the years, spiced, cajun, fried, brined both wet and dry, herbed, fruit stuffed, garlic herb, rosemary, and bacon-wrapped are the turkeys that come to mind, but year after year I really prefer the simple method of butter salt and pepper.
-But I encourage you to try out making your turkey with what you anticipate you’d like most.
+I’ve eaten lots of turkey over the years, spiced, cajun, fried, brined both wet and dry, herbed, fruit stuffed, garlic herb, rosemary, and bacon-wrapped while all delicious in their own way.
+I really prefer a simple turkey with butter salt and pepper.
+But I encourage you to try the seasonings you like best and enjoy.

 Let’s Get Cooking